Information before the course

 How does a meditation retreat work?

-See how the meditation stay on Javori looked like from Martin Lajprík’s point of view.
+See how the meditation stay on Javorie looked like from Martin Lajprík’s point of view.

 Courses